 4. Some additional points to note:

 - Shortlist a couple of regions in Canada to explore in depth as you will never be able to see all of Canada in just one trip.

 - Check out cheaper options such as trains, buses, metro or even renting a vehicle for commuting between cities or provinces.

 - Use Couchsurfing to explore cheap accommodation facilities in Canada.
-Avoid booking well in advance to beat the heat of a prime tourist season.
+If you book well in advance, you can get great prices and beat the heat of a prime tourist season.

 Coupon sites such as Groupon and Living Social offer great deals and savings for restaurants and other attractions.